mars-planet/mars_city/servers/planning/docs/sad.rst

   objects and the interactions between them.
 This is the code embodiment of the EUROPA planning paradigm.
 It supports all services for creation, deletion, modification and inspection of partial plans.
-It maintains the dynamic constraint network underlying a partialâ€“plan by delegation to the Constraint Engine and leverages that propagation infrastructure to maintain relationships between tokens and objects.
+It maintains the dynamic constraint network underlying a partial plan by delegation to the Constraint Engine and leverages that propagation infrastructure to maintain relationships between tokens and objects.
 - The Solvers module provides abstractions to support search in line